yoshishima/tradier-dotnet-client/README.md

 Tradier .NET Client is a .NET Library for the [Tradier API](https://documentation.tradier.com/) to interact with the Tradier Brokerage platform to get account information, market data, place orders, and create watchlists.

-In order to use this client you will need to have an Access Token from Tradier for either the [Developer Sandbox](https://developer.tradier.com/user/sign_up) or the [Brokerage Account](https://documentation.tradier.com/brokerage-api).
+In order to use this client, you will need to have an Access Token from Tradier for either the [Developer Sandbox](https://developer.tradier.com/user/sign_up) or the [Brokerage Account](https://documentation.tradier.com/brokerage-api).

 ## Include the Client